alex-vt/FindFile/README.md

 Filter args:
     -a: include all hidden files, hidden and build directories
-    -r: include reordered path parts to search, not only in given order Select args (one at a time):
+    -r: include reordered path parts to search, not only in given order
+    -d: search  directories instead of files, will not go into the found ones Select args (one at a time):
     -q (-Q): select quoted unformatted result file (containing directory) path Info args: